1989 New Jersey gubernatorial election: Campaign

-Florio, who had run in the Democratic primary for Governor in 1977 and lost in an extremely close general election in 1981 to outgoing Governor Thomas Kean, stressed in this campaign that he would govern closer to Kean than the conservative Congressman Courter and that despite the economic growth under Kean and the Reagan administrations, he would lead an active government to combat potential overdevelopment and pollution.
-Following a Supreme Court ruling that would allow states to impose regulations on abortions, the pro-choice Florio won the votes of those in favor of abortion rights while Courter who comprised an anti-abortion voting record in Congress sought to moderate his views which led to distrust among voters.
-To moderate his positions, Florio promised a wider use of the state death penalty for drug crimes and not to raise taxes (the latter promise would be broken in 1990 when he signed a $2.8-billion tax increase which would lead to his 1993 defeat).
+Florio, who had run in the Democratic primary for Governor in 1977 and had lost an extremely close general election in 1981 to Thomas Kean, stressed in this campaign that he would govern more like Kean than the conservative Courter would.
+Florio also contended that he would lead an active government to combat potential overdevelopment and pollution.
+To moderate his positions, Florio promised a wider use of the state death penalty for drug crimes.
+Florio also said: "You can write this statement down: 'Florio feels there is no need for new taxes'".
+(Florio broke the latter promise in 1990, when he signed a $2.8-billion tax increase.)

+Following a Supreme Court ruling that would allow states to impose regulations on abortions, Courter—who had an anti-abortion voting record in Congress—sought to moderate his position, causing voters to distrust him.

+The campaign was notable for its negativity.
+In September, Florio released a televised attack ad contending that Courter had failed "to clean up toxic wastes on his own property".
+Courter challenged that assertion and accused Florio of taking campaign donations from a union with mob ties.
+According to The New York Times, "both candidates aired their own 'Pinocchio' spots accusing the other of lying on various issues".
+In their first debate, Courter called himself an environmentalist; Florio responded, 'Cut me a break'".

 Polling

 Results

+This is the most recent gubernatorial election in New Jersey in which the Democratic nominee won with over 60% of the vote, and the last in which either party did so until 2013.